 Research field: cognitive neurosciences

 I work as a Principal Investigator (PI) in the FrontLab team, which aims to study the functions and dysfunction of frontal systems.
-The Frontlab is leaded by Profs.
-Richard Levy and Bruno Dubois and is part of the ICM neurocognitive research activity and is an FRM team 2015-2018.
+The Frontlab is led by Prof. Richard Levy and is part of the ICM neurocognitive research activity.

 My current research aims at understanding the neurocognitive mechanisms of high-level cognitive functions such as creativity, problem-solving, and reasoning: How creative ideas emerge?
 How do we solve novel problems or adapt to new situations?

 To this aim, I use a variety of cognitive neuroscience methods, combining experimental psychology with neuroimaging approaches, such as functional MRI, brain connectivity, network sciences, voxel-based morphometry, electrophysiology, and brain electrostimulation, and importantly patient studies.
 I am also interested in developing clinical applications to better evaluate or predict high-level cognitive deficits in neuropsychiatric diseases.

 I am a member of the executive committee of the Society for the Neuroscience of Creativity.

 I am a member of the Gender Equity Committee of the ICM.